Between You Me and Us

 What are the rules for dating a widower, anyway?

-When Amara runs into her ex-love at a wedding, picking up where they left off four years ago becomes a minefield of sizzling chemistry, painful memories, and endless mysteries.
+When Amara sees her ex-love at a wedding, picking up where they left off four years ago becomes a minefield of sizzling chemistry, painful memories, and endless mysteries.
 All is not what it seems with this slightly untethered, still-reeling widower.

 A devastating loss.
 A faded photo.
 A fateful meeting.

-When Savannah, a teenage girl from Portland, ends up in Aiden’s emergency room, he experiences déjà vu, picturing the woman he once loved and the child he never knew.
-The meeting stirs memories of his own troubled childhood… memories of devastating loss and deep secrets he’s kept hidden even from his closest friends.
+When Savannah, a teenage girl from Oregon, ends up in Dr. Aiden Hamilton’s emergency room, he experiences déjà vu, picturing the woman he once loved and the child he never knew.
+The meeting stirs memories of his own troubled childhood … memories of a devastating loss and deep secrets he’s kept hidden even from his closest friends.

 A wedding… Two exes… What could go wrong?

 All promises come at a cost, and Aiden has made many he cannot break.
 Especially the one made to a man on his deathbed.
 Take care of our Savannah.
 Now he must learn to parent a teenage daughter he barely knows… without the benefit of the woman he loves.
 Once he navigates the two weekends at his best friend’s wedding, he intends to embrace the future.
 Without Emily.

 Emily may have regrets, but she also has a career and life in Chicago and refuses to pursue a man to another state, no matter how perfect he seems.
 After watching the implosion of relationships around her, she’s learned the art of self-preservation.
 If she could avoid Aiden, life would be so much easier, but first she has to get through her bridesmaid’s duties in her friend’s wedding.
 One where her ex-boyfriend is the best man and his ex-wife is the maid of honor.

 Both vow to be on their best behavior to avoid ruining their friends’ extravagant dream wedding.
 But saying that final might be harder than they imagined.